maarten-pennings/Lego-Mindstorms/ms4/faq.md

    This lists all the sound files _on-laptop_ previously added with "Library" or "Record".
    Here they can be deleted (from the project - except the first "Cat Meow 1"), amplified, cropped, reversed, etc.

-   Using edited file does take up space when storing your lms file on your laptop's harddisk.
+   Using edited file does take up space when storing your lms file on your laptop's hard-disk.
    It does not take up any space on the hub (it is not used/stored there).

-We tested all flavours.
+We tested all flavors.
-Note that when selecting the sound, a purple buble folds open.
+Note that when selecting the sound, a purple bubble folds open.
 It shows a tiny hub icon right of the name, indicating that a sound is produced from the hub.
 We have also explicitly labeled that via the comments.